megai2/d912pxy/README.md

   5. Run d912pxy/remove.bat
   6. Run d912pxy/install.bat
   7. Run the game again.
 Wait for shaders to recompile.
-  8. If error fixed, if you want(and more over if you can!) - send the newest created files in d912pxy/shaders/bugs to this github. goto 8.
-  9. If error is not fixed, post your issue on github with a description on how to reproduse visual error
+  8. If error is not fixed, post your issue on github with a description on how to reproduse visual error

 # Support developer